Magic: History, Theory, Practice

 In 2003, it was revealed that Schertel had sent a dedicated copy of the book to Adolf Hitler.
 Hitler read the book and marked several passages.
 A total of sixty-six annotations were made by Hitler in his copy.
 Eventually, Hitler's copy was obtained from the John Hay Library at Brown University and the book was translated into English with his annotations added.

 The annotations were in the form of vertical lines drawn in the page margins to highlight certain passages.
-There were no hand-written notes despite Timothy Ryback's false claim that one particular quote was written by Hitler in the book: "He who does not have the demonic seed within himself will never give birth to a magical world."
-The text of the book itself also does not contain any such line which could have been highlighted by Hitler.
-The origin of the quote remains unsubstantiated.

 Some of the passages marked by Hitler include: